How to Protect Your Business From Credit Card Fraud

 You know your customers, including what they need, what they buy, and how they behave.
 Use that knowledge to look out for odd behavior that could indicate fraud.

-For instance, let’s say you’re a coach who offers one-on-one consulting.
+For example, let’s say you’re a coach who offers one-on-one consulting.
 A customer pays for a session, then demands it right away, even though you normally book two or three weeks out.
-They aren’t willing to wait for a time slot because they “need the information now.”
-If last-minute meetings aren’t usual in your line of work, the customer may be trying to receive your service before you realize their payment is fraudulent.
+The customer isn’t willing to wait for a time slot because they “need the information now.”
+If last-minute meetings aren’t typical in your line of work, the customer may be trying to receive your service before you realize their payment is fraudulent.

 If something doesn’t feel right about a credit card transaction, don’t be afraid to reach out to the customer directly for additional information.
 If they are behaving honestly, they won’t mind answering your questions.
-But if they are trying to commit fraud, they either won’t respond, or they will immediately ask you to cancel the transaction.
+However, if he is trying to commit fraud, he won’t respond, or he will immediately ask you to cancel the transaction.

-Even if the fraudster is willing to talk with you on the phone, you can learn a lot about someone from just their voice.
+Even if fraudsters are willing to talk with you on the phone, you can learn a lot about them from just their voice.
 Do they seem anxious or nervous?
 Does it take them a long time to provide information that most people have on the top of their head?
 Do they sound like they are the right age of your typical customer?
-Does their accent match their identity?

 Fraudsters and thieves generally don’t want to have conversations with the businesses they steal from.
-Most of them will abandon their thievery as soon as you show a little bit of resistance.
+Most of them will abandon their fraud attempt as soon as you show a little bit of resistance.

 How much credit card fraud is unavoidable?
 That depends on your business, what you sell, and your customers.
 Some businesses are prone to more credit card fraud than others.

 When this happens, you will also want to send a note to the email address that came with the order.
-Let them know why you think the transaction might not be legitimate and if there’s anything they can do to order again with better payment information.
+Let the buyer know why you think the transaction might not be legitimate and if there’s anything they can do to order again with better payment information.

 Does this mean you might lose some legitimate sales based on hunches?
 Yes, but it’s better than dealing with chargebacks, paying fees, and losing physical products for the time you spent delivering a service.

-Protecting yourself from credit card fraud is an ongoing battle.
-It’s important to stay vigilant and look at every transaction suspiciously.
+Remember, it’s an ongoing battle and requires you to stay vigilant and look at every transaction suspiciously.
 Trust your gut.
 If something doesn’t look right, take steps to investigate.
 Complacency can cost you a lot of money.